verse-lab/greta/README.md

-# Discota
+# Greta

-This project demonstrates how CFG is disambiguated using tree automata synthesized based on user-provided examples.
+This project demonstrates how context-free grammar is disambiguated using tree automata synthesized based on user-provided examples.

-Building upon the idea from the paper *Restricting Grammars with Tree Automata* by Michael D. Adams and Matthew Might<sup>[1](#001)</sup>, we introduce tree automata-learning Discota algorithm and programming-by-examples synthesis framework to formally and automatically resolve CFG ambiguities based on examples provided by the user.
+Building upon the idea from the paper *Restricting Grammars with Tree Automata* by Michael D. Adams and Matthew Might<sup>[1](#001)</sup>, we introduce tree automata-learning GRETA (**G**rammar **RE**pair via **T**ree **A**utomata) algorithm and programming-by-examples synthesis framework to formally and automatically resolve CFG ambiguities based on examples provided by the user.